Beverly Hills Cop II: Soundtrack

-The song "Hold On" as sung by Keta Bill plays during the scene wherein Axel, Rosewood and Taggart confront Dent at the Playboy Mansion.
+The song "Hold On" as sung by Keta Bill plays during the scene wherein Axel Foley (Murphy), Billy Rosewood (Judge Reinhold) and John Taggart (John Ashton) confront Maxwell Dent (Jürgen Prochnow) at the Playboy Mansion.
 However, the film's soundtrack album, released by MCA Records, includes only a different version sung by Corey Hart, with different lyrics.
 The film introduced George Michael's controversial song "I Want Your Sex", a number 2 hit on the Billboard Hot 100.
 It also includes "Cross My Broken Heart" by The Jets (a Top 10 hit on the Billboard Hot 100) and "Shakedown" by Bob Seger (which became a No. 1 hit on that same chart), as well as "Better Way" performed by James Ingram.
 The Pointer Sisters scored a moderate hit with "Be There" (#42 on the Hot 100), their single from the soundtrack.
 It was the second time the sisters had contributed to the Beverly Hills Cop franchise; they'd notched a top 10 single with "Neutron Dance" from the Beverly Hills Cop soundtrack.
 Harold Faltermeyer's 1988 album, Harold F, includes a song called "Bad Guys", which is used as part of the film's score—an instrumental section of the song plays during the opening jewelry store robbery scene, and also during several other scenes throughout the film.

-The soundtrack reached No. 8 on the Billboard 200 albums charts and spent 26 weeks on the charts, a far cry compared to the 49 weeks spent by the first film's soundtrack.
-Despite this, one song from the album, "Shakedown", was nominated for an Academy Award and the Golden Globe Award for Best Original Song.
-However, another song from the album, "I Want Your Sex", won the Razzie Award for Worst Song, despite it going on to achieve a platinum certification for sales by the Recording Industry Association of America.
+The soundtrack reached No. 8 on the Billboard 200 album chart and spent 26 weeks on the charts, a far cry compared to the 49 weeks spent by the first film's soundtrack.
+Despite this, one song from the album, "Shakedown", was nominated for the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.
+However, another song from the album, "I Want Your Sex", won the Golden Raspberry Award for Worst Original Song, despite it going on to achieve a platinum certification for sales by the Recording Industry Association of America.